microsoft/fluentui/rfcs/convergence/unified-project-board-process.md

 1. All teams will run under the same [sprint](#sprints).
 We will start with 2 weeks long sprints.
    - Planning and other sprint related ceremonies (ie retrospective) are up to each team.
 1. Ideally all issues assigned to a sprint should be [prioritized](#prioritization) and [estimated](#difficulty).
-1. The managers of each team will have weekly meetings to groom the backlog and prioritize items.
+1. The managers of each team will have weekly meetings to groom the [backlog](#backlog) and prioritize items.
    - Teams will have full ownership of breaking down big tasks and planning accordingly
 1. Each team will set up [milestones](#milestones) which will reflect their 4 sprints long road map.
 1. Teams should try to use [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) instead of creating new fields.
    - Separate views can be created to display specific labels (ie "Known intermittent issues")

+### Backlog

+The backlog is a collection of items that are not included in a sprint.
+Backlog items can be prioritized, which means that EMs / PMs have already checked them, but also unprioritized, which means that they must be checked by EMs / PMs in the following grooming sessions.

+Once items in the backlog are groomed, they can also be assigned to specific teams.
+Items such as PRs can be assigned to boards without being prioritized.

 ### Sprints